hashicorp/consul/plugin/autopath/README.md

 # autopath

-*autopath* allows CoreDNS to perform server side search path completion.
+*autopath* allows for server side search path completion.

 If it sees a query that matches the first element of the configured search path, *autopath* will follow the chain of search path elements and returns the first reply that is not NXDOMAIN.
 On any